turtl/www/views/pages/faq.md

 # Why build Turtl?

-There are many reasons, but the main one was there's no privacy-oriented tool out there that let's you easily track and share data securely.
+There are many reasons, but the main one was there's no privacy-oriented tool out there that lets you easily track and share data securely.
 We wanted something that guaranteed information security outside of an easily-ignorable privacy policy.
 So we made Turtl and built in some of the best crypto technology around into its very core.